-Things haven't gone quite to plan..but what have we learned and where do we go from here?
+Things haven't gone exactly to plan...but what have we learned and where do we go from here?

 To check out last year’s look ahead, read our Industry Roundtable: Industry Trends for 2020 and Beyond.